Review of Video Conferencing Solutions

 MS Teams offers the most variety of thread functionality.
 You can format text, paragraph, bullet points and numbers just like a full featured word processor.
 MS Teams also offers emoji’s, GIFs, “stickers”, @ a person, and praise.
 You can also upload pictures, files, and video.
 Stickers are similar to clip art, but with a square form factor and occasional pictures.

 If your company is already using MS Teams, it is an excellent solution for any of our virtual events.
-It offers many custom features that make Virtual Lunchtime more fun, it offers an easy to use integrated solution for Who Stole Anti Matter, and it allows us to set-up the team channels in advance of the event; perfect for larger events.
+It offers many custom features that make Virtual Coffee more fun, it offers an easy to use integrated solution for Who Stole Anti Matter, and it allows us to set-up the team channels in advance of the event; perfect for larger events.

 - Integrated Video Conference and Message Thread

 - Robust thread functionality with Word Processor formatting

 - Most ways to add expression and fun: emoji’s, praise, GIFs, stickers, pictures, videos, and files.